Login

 Trees will obscure part of your horizon but otherwise you should be able to see the Northern Lights.

-If you are arriving early and overnighting in Fairbanks prior to being transported to the lodge, we suggest that you take a 2 block walk to Big Ray’s at 507 2nd Avenue provided you are staying at the Springhill Suites.
-They have, beyond a doubt, the largest selection of winter clothing we have ever seen.
+If you are arriving early and overnighting in Fairbanks prior to being transported to the lodge, we suggest that you wake a 2 block walk to Big Ray’s at 507 2nd Avenue provided you are staying at the Springhill Suites.
+They have beyond a doubt the largest selection of winter clothing we have ever seen.
 If you cannot find what you want there, it may not exist.
 Prices are reasonable too.

 Shoes: snow boots are a must as there is almost always snow on the ground that could be 1 to 2 feet deep